 This is a major consideration.
 The wettest parts of the world are getting wetter and the driest are getting dryer - evidence suggests.
 Most cotton is grown in many of the driest countries and regions in this world.
 These countries are already experiencing falling water-tables.

 The global population is set to grow by another 2-3 billion people by 2050.
 Feeding and clothing everyone is likely to stress water levels even more.
 Irrigation, as a long term solution is unsustainable.

 The Guardian newspaper reported in 2015: ‘The water consumed to grow India’s cotton exports in 2013 would be enough to supply 85% of the country’s 1.24 billion people with 100 litres of water every day for a year’.
 Not much has changed since then.

-In the UK we seem to have "endless amounts of water".
-But others are struggling.
-And cotton is a culprit.
-Any frugality with water is thus helpful.
+In the UK we seem to have "endless amounts of water", but others are struggling.
+Cotton is a culprit, therefore any frugality with water is helpful.

 There is a huge saving in water if farmers shift to growing organic cotton.